ddnexus/elastics-doc/source/doc/2-flex/2-Templating/4-Variables.md

 MyClass.my_search @default_controller_vars, params, :the_color => 'pink'
 {% endhighlight %}

-The order is important!
-In this case we pass 3 hashes: the 3rd hash will override the 2nd, which will override the 1st.
+The order is important: in this case we pass 3 hashes: the 3rd hash will override the 2nd, which will override the 1st.

 ## Special Variables